The 2014 Midterm Republican Wave

 And Demos have all been playing Obama’s classism card.
 An email I received last week listed the top reasons Democrats should vote: “It’s your income.
 It’s your life.
 It’s your body.
 It’s your healthcare.
 It’s your environment.
 It’s your retirement.”
 Ad nauseam… That email concluded, “They want you to stay home.”

-Actually, that email was not from the Democratic Party.
+Actually, that email was not from the Democrat Party.
 It was from the Communist Party USA, but certainly could have been scripted by the Obama’s White House operatives – and maybe it was.

 But, what of the Republican victory in the Senate?